jb753/turbigen/src/turbigen/CLI.md

 there are, so a deleted batch in the middle does not make the next one overwrite a later one, and nothing is ever written into an existing batch.

-There is no `-o` and no naming pattern.
-The rule is the same one every other verb follows --- output goes beside the input --- and applying it here removes the last output flag, the `%`-versus-`*` placeholder vocabulary, and the sending of a batch to a different filesystem.
-That last is a real loss, and it is the constraint `run` already imposes on output a thousand times larger: put the config where you want the output.
+No `-o` here and no naming pattern.
+A batch is many runs, so a single workdir would mean nothing, and the rule is the same one every other verb follows --- output goes beside the input.
+Applying it here removes the naming pattern, the `%`-versus-`*` placeholder vocabulary, and the sending of a batch to a different filesystem.
+That last is a real loss, and it is the constraint `run` imposed on output a thousand times larger until `-o` gave it a way out: put the config where you want the output, or name where you want it copied to.

 It also makes the layout record which datum produced which batch.
 Nothing else
 does: `--continue` cannot tell that the datum or its bounds changed between